Guide to Using Fresh Herbs

 - When to use fresh herbs vs. dried herbs

 - How to properly store herbs to make them last longer

 - Our 3 tips for cooking with herbs

 By the end, you’ll have lots of fresh herbaceous ideas!

 Since we got such positive feedback about our Spice Guide infographics, we also created a ‘Guide to Using Herbs’!
 This guide tells you the flavors of each herb and what herbs go best with certain foods.
 It also includes specific instructions for how to store herbs so they last longer.

-You can get the print out of our Herb Guide for free below and keep it handy for adding flavor and freshness to all your meals!
+You can get the Guide to Spices and Herbs eBook for just $9.99.
+It’s an amazing resource for adding so much flavor and freshness to all of your meals!

 Guide to Flavoring with Fresh Herbs